imscow11253/B-_Tree_Slotted_Page/README.md

 1. Because of assignment deadline, I implemented this project ***without following The Clean Code law***.
 All function and variable is named without representing own role.
 And all logic is implemented in one file. (page.cpp && btree.cpp) I will do  refactoring someday.

 2. I implemented only Insert, Search function.
-I think ***Delete function is importan as much as Insert function***.
-I will implement Delete functino addtional someday.
+I think ***Delete function is important as much as Insert function***.
+I will implement Delete functinon addtional someday.